vyos/vyos-documentation/docs/qos.rst

-   Use this command to configure a Shaper policy, set its name, define a class and set the size of the `tocken bucket`_ in bytes, which will be available to be sent at maximum speed (default: 15Kb).
+   Use this command to configure a Shaper policy, set its name, define a class and set the size of the `tocken bucket`_ in bytes, which will be available to be sent at ceiling speed (default: 15Kb).

 .. cfgcmd:: set traffic-policy shaper <policy-name> class <class-ID> ceiling <bandwidth>